Growing up, my family talked about God, the concept of God was relevant to me.

 I had interest in spiritual things but never knew how to pursue them.
 It was always in the back of my mind.

 In college I started meeting new friends.
 It’s a small campus where everyone knows everyone.
-I knew students involved with Campus Crusade for Christ because they lived on the same floor as me.
+I knew students involved with Cru because they lived on the same floor as me.

 Very quickly I got involved on campus and built a name and reputation for myself.